keboola/connection-docs/overview/index.md

 services.
 But they can also connect directly to an arbitrary database, or process incoming e-mails.

 ### Storage
-*Storage* is the central KBC subsystem managing everything related with the data storage and an access to it.
+*Storage* is the central KBC subsystem managing everything related to storing data and accessing it.
 It is implemented as a layer on top of various database engines that we use as our *backends* ([Mysql](https://www.mysql.com/), [Redshift](https://aws.amazon.com/redshift/), and [Snowflake](http://www.snowflake.net/)).
 Storage provides an important API (Storage API) access for other KBC components and 3rd party applications.